-FEE TYPE FEE DESCRIPTION Tuition \$6,600 The program is 960 hours.
-Accordingly, the cost per hour is \$6.88 for both the Fall 2024 and Spring 2025 cohorts Eligible for a prorated refund as per the Refund Policy.
-Books and Materials \$540 This fee includes all required books, clinical materials, CPR certification and training, and background check: Learning resources (eBooks, external learning resources, learning technology): \$290

-FEE TYPE FEE DESCRIPTION Clinical materials (jacket, stethoscope, BP cuff): \$120 CPR certification and training: \$50 Background Check: \$80 Clinical materials are non-refundable upon receipt.
+FEE TYPE FEE DESCRIPTION collected upon program enrollment.
+This fee will not be credited towards tuition.
+This fee is non-refundable.
+Tuition \$6,210 The program is 960 hours.
+Accordingly, the cost per hour is: • \$6.47 for the Fall 2023 cohort \$7.69 for the Spring 2024 cohort Eligible for a prorated refund as per the Refund Policy.
+Books and Materials \$540 This fee includes all required books, clinical materials, CPR certification and training, and background check: Learning resources (eBooks, external learning resources, learning technology): \$290 Clinical materials (jacket, stethoscope, BP cuff): \$120 • CPR certification and training: \$50 Background Check: \$80 Clinical materials are non-refundable upon receipt.
 Learning resources, CPR certification and training and background check fees are non-refundable.
 Other Costs \$220 This covers the cost of the credentialing certification exam and study materials.
 This fee is non-refundable upon receipt of the credentialing exam study materials.
-TOTAL PROGRAM COST \$7,360 (Fall 2024 and Spring 2025)
+TOTAL PROGRAM COST \$6,995 (Fall 2023) \$7,385 (Spring 2024)

 NIMAA provides required learning resources and clinical materials to each student.
 Students cannot purchase these on their own because they are only available by direct purchase by NIMAA.
-NIMAA does not allow individual purchase of the clinical materials, in order to ensure the safety of the patients with whom the students will be working.
+NIMAA does not allow individual purchase of the clinical materials in order to ensure the safety of the patients the students will be working with.